iag-geo/geomesa-tools/aws_emr_installer/readme.md

 - If you have the right to create roles: they should be created for you when you create the cluster
 - If not: get your AWS admins to create the EMR_Default and EMR_EC2_Default roles for you

-The GeoMesa install scripts are for AWS Linux (EMR's default)
+The GeoMesa install script is for AWS Linux (EMR's default)
 - The script won't work if you choose non-Fedora AMIs for your cluster.

 ## Step 2 - Install GeoMesa
 **Note:** this step is based on a Bash script.
 If you're running Windows, the simplest workaround is to alter the `copy_files_and_login.sh` to run in PuTTY.

+1. In the EMR Console - confirm the master and core servers are running :
+1. Edit `copy_files_and_login.sh` to set the IP address of the EMR master server and your key pair's pem file
 1. Open Terminal (i.e. your Bash/Shell command line tool)

-When the master and core servers are running:
+1. Run the `copy_files_and_login.sh` script
+1. Wait 8-10 mins and check the on-screen log for success

 ## Step 3 - Do something with GeoMesa

+Alter the command below for the S3 bucket you want to store the GeoMesa format data in:

 `spark-submit \
 --jars $GEOMESA_FS_HOME/dist/spark/geomesa-fs-spark-runtime_2.11-$GEOMESA_VERSION.jar \
-geomesa_convert.py --target-s3-bucket your_output_s3_bucket`
+geomesa_convert.py --target-s3-bucket <your_output_s3_bucket>`

-#### Useful Debugging stuff

-Look at the filtered temp file on HDFS

-`hadoop fs -cat /tmp/geomesa_ingest/*.csv | head -20`
+If all goes well - the script will:
+1. Load the GDELT data from S3
+1. Filter it to Australia
+1. Output it as GeoMesa Parquet formatted data
+1. Run a spatial query on the GeoMesa dataset and show the results on screen